- VN Council members

-A Case Manager will be assigned to your case from our Professional Conduct team and will contact you by telephone to advise you of the concerns that have been raised.
-The Case Manager will also notify your employer.
+A Case Manager will be assigned to your case from our Professional Conduct team and will be responsible for investigating the concerns that have been raised.

-There are three distinct stages to our investigation process, which are outlined in the following flow chart [click image to download PDF version] and explained in more detail in ‘How we assess and investigate concerns raised about a veterinary surgeon’.
+There are three distinct stages to our investigation process, which are outlined below and explained in more detail in ‘How we assess and investigate concerns raised about a veterinary surgeon’.